yuqinlear/jsdom/lib/newapi1.md

 });
 ```

-- `url` sets the value returned by `document.URL` and `document.documentURI`, but it also affects things like resolution of relative URLs within the document, and same-origin checks used in fetching external resources.
+- `url` sets the value returned by `window.location`, `document.URL`, and `document.documentURI`, but it also affects things like resolution of relative URLs within the document, and the same-origin checks and referrer used in fetching external resources.
 It defaults to `"about:blank"`.
 - `referrer` just affects the value read from `document.referrer`.
 It defaults to `"about:blank"`.
 - `contentType` just affects the value read from `document.contentType`.
 By default it will be `"text/html"`, unless you override the parsing mode to be XML (see below), in which case it will be `"application/xml"`.
 - `parsingMode` can be either `"html"`, the default, or `"xml"`, indicating to parse the document as XML.